Frequently Asked Questions

 contractual agreement between the original suppliers of the tickets

 (venues, promoters, producers, etc) and ticket agents.
-On the

 Return to top of page

 STAR - the Society of Ticket Agents and Retailers - is the

 leading representative body for the UK entertainment ticketing